BrianNderu/Intelligent-Customer-Support-ChatBot/README.md

 I then built a function to display the source page of where the response is built.

 I then built a streamlit interface for chatting with the model

+## Interface

+The Model can be accessed using Inteface given that is built in the app.py File, currently working to generate link for public access